How to rock your first St Martin’s day (or Laternenfest) as a parent in Germany

 St Martin’s day is on November 11th each year but the celebrations like the lantern procession (see below) may differ and can take place anytime in the first half of November.

-What do children do in the Kita for the Laternenfest?
+What do children do in the Kita for the lantern festival in Germany?

 St Martin’s day will be prepared days in advance at your child’s Kita, with the children putting together their own lanterns in the Kita.
 They used to be out of wood, paper and candles, nowadays mostly out of plastic for the lantern stick, paper for lantern shade and an LED light.